doosemavis/rick_and_morty_cli/README.md

 Have fun!

 ## Gems to Install prior to execution
-Copy and paste the following code into your terminal, then press 'enter' to install
+Copy and paste the following code into your terminal, then press 'enter' to install ** Be sure to install one gem at a time, first 'json', then 'httparty' **
 ```ruby
 gem install json